-Every vehicle we have provided for a promotional event has had some form of vinyl branding applied, whether it be a full wrap or simple text and logo’s.
+Whether its a single decker bus or double decker bus, corporate class or standard class, almost every vehicle we have provided for a promotional event has had some form of vinyl branding applied, whether it be a full bus wrap or simple text and logo’s.

-We are frequently asked the same questions, “How Much,” “How long will it take,” and “In what format do you need the artwork”
+When it comes to exterior branding we are frequently asked the same questions, regarding a applying promotional bus wrap’s “How Much,” “How long will it take,” and “In what format do you need the artwork”

 The cost of the branding varies, considerably, dependent upon many factors, these include the complexity of the artwork, amount of coverage, the length of time the branding will be on the vehicle, which in turn dictates the amount and cost of the vinyl used, how long it will take to print, dry, prepare and apply